bhague1281/instructor_code_challenge/notes.md

 ## To Do

-- FIX: buttons are added directly to the search results list... bleh

 - FIX: no detail buttons are included in the favorites list

 - clean up code where possible (double-check naming, functions, etc.)